ammar/regexp_parser/README.md

 nesting depth, normalizing tokens for the parser, and checkng if the tokens are implemented by the given syntax flavor.

-Tokens objects are Structs, basically data objects, with a few helper methods, like #next, #previous, #offsets and #length.
+Tokens are Struct objects, with a few helper methods; #next, #previous, #offsets and #length.

 #### Example
 The following example scans the given pattern, checks it against the ruby 1.8